josgiac/NumDer/README.md

 [y] = Fun(x,type) is the function used in Test.
 # DerFun
 [y] = DerFun(x,type,DerOrd) is the derivative of Fun of order DerOrd.
+# References
+@article{EGMA0,
+ author = " Nadaniela Egidi and Pierluigi Maponi ",
+ title = "Singular value expansion for the {G}reen function of {H}elmholtz operator", year = "2011",
+ journal = "Journal of Mathematical Analysis and Applications", volume = "377", pages = "670--682"
+}

+@article{EGMA,
+ author = " Nadaniela Egidi and Pierluigi Maponi ",
+ title = "The singular value expansion of the {V}olterra integral equation associated to a numerical differentiation problem", year = "2018", journal = "Journal of Mathematical Analysis and Applications", volume = "460", pages = "656--681"
+}

+@article{EGMA1,
+ author = " Nadaniela Egidi and Pierluigi Maponi ",
+ title = "An {SVE} Approach for the Numerical Solution of Ordinary Differential Equations", year = "2020", journal = "Sergeyev Y., Kvasov D. (eds) Numerical Computations: Theory and Algorithms.
+NUMTA 2019.
+Lecture Notes in Computer Science, Springer, Cham", volume = "11973 ", pages = "70--85"
+}

+@article{EGMA2,
+ author = " Nadaniela Egidi and Pierluigi Maponi ",
+ title = "A spectral method for the solution of boundary value problems", year = "2021", journal = "Applied Mathematics and Computation", volume = "409"
+}

+@article{EGMA3,
+ author = " Nadaniela Egidi and Josephin Giacomini and Pierluigi Maponi and Michael Youssef", title = "An {FFT} method for the numerical differentiation", year = "2023", journal = "Applied Mathematics and Computation", volume = "445", pages = "127856"
+}